oatlog/oatlog/doc/report/main.typ

 == Oatlog

-Our work introduces oatlog, a rewrite engine compatible with the egglog language.
+This thesis introduces oatlog, a rewrite engine compatible with the egglog language.
 Like egglog, it can be seen as a Datalog engine with support for unification.
 Unlike egglog, it compiles rules ahead-of-time (aot$#h(2pt)approx#h(2pt)$oat) which allows query planning and index selection to be optimized globally.

-Our goal is for oatlog to
-+ #[implement most of the egglog features that still make sense in the context of ahead-of-time embedding within a Rust program.]
-+ be faster than egglog across a moderately broad set of benchmarks

-Currently, as of the midpoint report, oatlog is slower than egglog and does not implement quite a few of egglog's features.
-Addressing this is our priority for the remainder of our master's thesis work.
+Oatlog has limited functionality compared to egglog, implementing only a subset of the language and its long tail of features.
+While a few features are impractical in a ahead-of-time setting, most egglog features could be implemented within the existing oatlog architecture.

+For the language subset that oatlog supports, it exceeeds egglog in performance.
+The speedups range from over 10x for tiny e-graphs of only hundreds of nodes, to more moderate 2x speedups for small e-graphs of about $10^5$ nodes.
+These results stem not from one large but rather many small improvements compared to egglog, around rule preprocessing, query planning, index implementation and general performance engineering.

 == This thesis